Sunday, August 11, 2019

 I N T P (Thinker) King of Swords

-The first two types belong to Keirey's NF category, which he labelled hyperesthetic or over-sensitive.
-The second two belong to his NT category, anesthetic or insensitive.
-Keeping his system in mind affected the assignment of court cards to this group of cards and the second group.
+The first two types belong to Keirey's NF category, which he labelled over-sensitive.
+The second two belong to his NT category, insensitive.

 * * * *

-This method of analysis and making connections between tarot and another system is probably not the most fruitful use of tarot, which is, most importantly, a visual tool for harnessing your intuition and exploring your experiences.
-However, this was a fun puzzle to work with.
-I haven't achieved a reliable, scientific chart or even a set of poetic correspondences to stimulate my imagination.
-However, it was an enjoyable mental exercise to come up with this (and two other) sets of correspondences.
+This method of analysis, connecting tarot with another system, may not be the most fruitful use of tarot, which is, most importantly, a visual tool for harnessing intuition and exploring experiences.
+However, this was a fun puzzle.
+I haven't achieved a reliable, scientific chart or even a set of poetic correspondences to stimulate my imagination, but it was an enjoyable mental exercise.

 There were several cards that I hoped would align with particular personality types: Page of Pentacles with the ISFJ type, King of Wands with the Counsellor (INFJ), and a few others.
 Less than half the time, I got what I wanted.

-Discovering more about these assignments will require more time studying the Myers-Briggs categories with the court cards in mind.
-I wonder; will the MBTI bring light to the images on the cards?
+Fully exploring these assignments will require more time studying the Myers-Briggs categories with the court cards in mind.
+I wonder if studying the MBTI lead to new insights into the cards.

 EDIT: You can read about my conclusions about using these two systems in tandem at the end of my Page of Wands post.